Download free federal resume templates

 Prepare your applicant information.

-When writing a resume for a federal job, you’ll need a more elaborate contact information section.
+A resume for a federal job needs a more elaborate contact information section.
 Besides your full name, phone number, email and address, you need to inform the federal government of:

 - Citizenship status: Are you a citizen or not?
 Do you need a work visa or permit to work in the United States?